You have 0 product(s) in your cart.

 The Dive Instructor Course began with PADI Course Directors Carl Fallon and Peter Letts running an introduction to lay the foundations of the training to come.
 After that, the candidates progressed through to learn how to run pool sessions and teach skills to new students (obviously mock students at this stage).
 It was then that all the candidates really began to bond and develop friendships that have lasted well beyond the courses end.
 With 14 candidates on the dive instructor course, we were guaranteed a lot of laughs and heck of a lot of fun!

-One of the best things about our Platinum PADI Course Director Carl Fallon, is that he knows how to make the training engaging and exciting, but at the same time he understands the important of keeping the groups focus and development on track.
+One of the best things about our Platinum PADI Course Director Carl Fallon is that he knows how to make the training engaging and exciting, but at the same time he understands the importance of keeping the groups focus and development on track.

 All the candidates really put there all into the dive instructor course and it really showed when they went to the Instructor Exam.
 Each candidate was confident and really excited to get to the exam and show the examiners just how much work they had been putting in.
 From the moment they all arrived wearing their red Abyss Scuba Diving T-shirts all you could see was a sea of red in the exam room.

 The dive instructor exam started off with Dive Theory and Standards & Procedures Exams.
 This went for 3 hours on the Friday evening and was classroom based.
 At the conclusion of the evening, they came out one by one and celebrated with each other as they announced their scores to the group.
 We had all the candidates pass without a glitch.